MrSixTNine/DE_Assignment/README.md

 2.type on your browser "localhost:3000"
 now you will see data that has send to table on postgreSQL.
 For MAC OS
+1.run "chmod +x docker_command_kit.sh"
-1.run "./docker_command_kit.sh" on terminal
+2.run "./docker_command_kit.sh" on terminal
-if have problem with permission ex:"zsh: permission denied: ./docker_command_kit.sh" use this query: "chmod +x docker_command_kit.sh" and then run "./docker_command_kit.sh" 2.type on your browser "localhost:3000" now you will see data that has send to table on postgreSQL.
+3.type on your browser "localhost:3000"
+now you will see data that has send to table on postgreSQL.